rust-lang/cargo/src/doc/src/reference/config.md

 you have args that you do not want to pass to build scripts or proc macros and are building for the host, pass `--target` with the host triple.

+> **Caution**: Due to the low-level nature of passing flags directly to the
+> compiler, this may cause a conflict with future versions of Cargo which may
+> issue the same or similar flags on its own which may interfere with the
+> flags you specify.
+This is an area where Cargo may not always be backwards
+> compatible.

 ##### `build.rustdocflags`
 * Type: string or array of strings
 * Default: none